-Chocolate Sriracha Cookies.
-Is there anything more to say?
-I like chocolate, I like spicy foods and the combination of the two is heavenly.
+Chocolate Sriracha Cookies are a gluten-free combination of chocolate and with a little kick of spice.
 If you also like these two flavours then give these cookies a try!

 Chocolate Sriracha Cookies

 - ½ cup coconut sugar

 - 1 tsp vanilla powder or extract

 - ¼ tsp salt

 - 1 tbsp coconut flour

 - 1 - 2 tbsp Sriracha (to taste)

 - ¼ cup dark chocolate chips (optional)